philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/index.md

     1. [Api Configuration](api.md)
     1. [Web UI Configuration](webui.md)

+### Advanced

+All of your settings and data are stored in the docker mounted `data/` directory.
+More specifically there is a file called `SettingsDb.json`.

+Deleting this directory will reset all of your settings back to default.

+Generally you should never edit this file by hand, however it is an option in case of emergency.

 ## Windows UI Configuration

 The most common settings can be configured via the UI itself.